The Singapore Treaty, the Madrid Protocol and the Nice Agreement, and a Modernized Canadian Trademark Regime — An Overview

-CIPO is making progress modernizing Canada's intellectual property (IP) framework.
-Implementing widely adopted international treaties in Canada will allow businesses to be better positioned to compete globally through a cost-effective means for obtaining reliable and high quality IP rights in multiple jurisdictions.
-A modernized trademark regime will help Canadian businesses stay competitive in international markets by giving them an efficient means of protecting their intellectual property in various jurisdictions around the world.
-A regime that is aligned with other jurisdictions will lower the cost and increase the ease of doing business in Canada to the benefit of both Canadian businesses and those looking to invest in Canadian markets.
+By joining the Singapore Treaty, the Madrid Protocol and the Nice Agreement, Canadian businesses and innovators now have access to efficient means of protecting their trademarks in various jurisdictions around the world.
+A modernized trademark regime that is aligned with other jurisdictions lowers the cost and increases the ease of doing business in Canada to the benefit of both Canadian businesses and those looking to invest in Canadian markets.

-- Consistent goods and services classification system—Goods and services with which trademarks are used are classified consistently across multiple countries facilitating global trademark searching.
+Goods and services are classified consistently across multiple countries facilitating global trademark searching.

-The Madrid Protocol offers businesses and innovators the possibility of obtaining trademark protection in a number of countries by filing one single international application, in one language with the World Intellectual Property Organization (WIPO).
-One overall payment is made in one currency.
-This simplifies the application process and provides financial savings for local representatives seeking to obtain and maintain protection for their trademarks internationally.
+The Madrid Protocol offers businesses and innovators the possibility of obtaining trademark protection in a number of countries by filing one single international application in one language with the World Intellectual Property Organization (WIPO).
+One overall payment is made in one currency, simplifying the application process and providing financial savings for those seeking to obtain and maintain protection for their trademarks internationally.

 The Singapore Treaty simplifies and standardizes many formalities and procedures relating to the administration of trademarks.
 It establishes a maximum set of conditions that can be imposed on applicants, and makes procedures more user-friendly, more consistent internationally and less time-consuming for applicants.
 It also covers new types of trademarks, such as holograms, colour per se, and scent.